SavigeRL/dark-mode-toggle/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser
 3. Click the button in the top right to toggle dark mode
+4. Press **Shift + D** to toggle with keyboard
-4. Your preference will be saved automatically!
+5. Your preference will be saved automatically!

 ## Key Concepts Explained